Lumen (unit): Peak lumens

 Peak lumens is a measure of light output normally used with CRT video projectors.
 The testing uses a test pattern typically at either 10 and 20 percent of the image area as white at the center of the screen, the rest as black.
 The light output is measured just in this center area.
 Limitations with CRT video projectors result in them producing greater brightness when just a fraction of the image content is at peak brightness.
 For example, the Sony VPH-G70Q CRT video projector produces 1200 "peak" lumens but just 200 ANSI lumens.

 Color light output

 Brightness (white light output) measures the total amount of light projected in lumens.
 The color brightness specification Color Light Output measures red, green, and blue each on a nine-point grid, using the same approach as that used to measure brightness.

+History

+The lumen was first proposed by André Blondel in 1894, along with other new measurement units for use in photometry, all based on the metre and the Violle candle.